CooperUnion/selfdrive/docs/safety.md

 ## Test Day Procedures

+*In general:*

+- If not directly testing, **stay clear**
+- Do not distract people testing as it may cause a lapse in judgement
+- Save non-urgent questions for when people are not actively testing

-### Test day safety officer
+*Test day safety officer:*

-- One person (can be volunteer) is assigned to be safety officer for day
+- One person is assigned to be safety officer for the day
-- This person will make sure people are following the ALL CLEAR shouts
-- Person makes sure no one is in car when people are under car
-- Person makes sure people using tools are wearing goggles
-- Will be the person to call 911 if needed
+- Ensures people follow safety protocols
-- Will be the first person to use the fire extinguisher if needed
+- Designated as person to call 911 and use the fire extinguisher
-- Responsible for asking people not being safe to leave the room/test environment
+- Responsible for asking people not following safety protocol to leave the test environment

-### In General

-- If not directly touching / testing something on car, STAY CLEAR
-- If have curiosity questions, it’s okay to ask but wait until the team member who is working is finished or save questions for reflections or other times
-- If afraid you might forget your question, write it down somewhere
-- Ideally, unless it’s urgent, don’t distract people using tools and working on car
-- Not only is it important for team members to focus while using tools to work on the car, distractions can cause mistakes which could cause the car to become unsafe

 ### When car is ARMED